-When business owners or salespeople hear prospects say, “I already have a contract for that, thanks anyway” they too often think there is no opportunity.
+When business leaders or salespeople hear prospects say, “I already have a contract for that, thanks anyway” they too often think there is no opportunity.
 They hang up, cross the prospect off the list, and never contact the prospect again.
 Big mistake!
 They are missing valuable opportunities when they do this.

 Think of what a contract is: It is a written, legal document that covers specific products/services for a specific block of time.
 A contract usually exists when there is significant business volume to warrant the creation of a formal document.
 You want in on that, right?
 The question is how do you get in on the opportunity if there is ALREADY A CONTRACT??